 Research Strategy: Organize the Research Strategy in the specified order using the instructions provided below.
 Start each section with the appropriate section heading - Significance, Innovation and Approach.
 Cite published experimental details in the Research Strategy and provide the full reference in the References section.
-Applicants are limited to 6 pages.
+Applicants are limited to six (6) pages for the research strategy.

-The specific aim section should not exceed one page, and the strategy section should not exceed six pages, for a total of seven pages.
+As stated above, the specific aims section should not exceed one page and should be placed at the beginning of the research plan as a standalone document, the research strategy section should not exceed six pages, for a total of seven pages.
 References DO NOT count towards this limit.

 References: References must not exceed five (5) pages.
-References should be included as part of the appendix.
+References may be included as part of the appendix.